gorilla-devs/ferium/README.md

 #### User Mods

-If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
+If you want to use files that are not downloadable by ferium, place them in a subfolder called `user` in the output directory.
 Files here will be copied to the output directory when upgrading.

 > [!NOTE]
 > Profiles using Quilt will not copy their user mods, this is because Quilt automatically loads mods from nested directories (such as the user folder) since version `0.18.1-beta.3`.